argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 ---------------------------------  ------------  ------------  ------------  ------------  ------------  ------------
 Self CPU time total: 92.728ms
 ```
-In the output we see that for convolution `aten::mkldnn_convolution` was used.
+As a result, `aten::mkldnn_convolution` was used.
 Due to optimizations in MKLDNN, execution time was decreased more than twice (92.728ms vs 243.086ms).

 ## Example of profiling
 In this section let's build a simple model and profile it.
-We build a model which takes a tensor of size 512, does several linear transformations, and calculates a threshold.
+We build a model which takes a tensor of size 512, does several linear transformations with activation, and calculates a threshold.
 We want to compare this threshold with our mask and get indexes:
 ```python
 import torch
 import numpy as np